angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

    - After loading the model, evaluate it again on the test dataset to make sure it performs similarly to when it was first trained..Now evaluate it on the test data.
    - Use `torch.no_grad()` to ensure that no gradients are computed.

-#### Exercise 6:

-Write code to save the trained model and reload it.
-Ensure the loaded model performs consistently by evaluating it on the test dataset.
+**Write code to save the trained model and reload it.
+Ensure the loaded model performs consistently by evaluating it on the test dataset.**